 It was surreal going out to sea this week in the hopes of seeing one or two migratory whales pass by.
 To be on such an immense body of water while our Greater Knysna area still smouldered in the distance seemed to me like some kind of cruel joke.
 I sat there wishing that I could scoop up some of the water from this deep liquid landscape and douse our parched, burnt terrestrial realm that so desperately needs a good soaking.
+The Knysna Fires of 2017 will forever be etched in our history.

 The two hours spent gazing across the blue expanse afforded me the time to reflect on the events of the past week.
 It is difficult to string together words that aptly describe the utter devastation and heartache that one of Mother Nature’s most powerful forces unleashed upon our region.
 Gale force winds fed unbridled fires which swept across our drought riddled landscape.
 The fires swallowed up large tracts of Knysna and its outlying areas at a speed and scale unmatched in our history.
 It claimed lives and destroyed hundreds of homes and the worldly possessions they contained.